anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Pledge with Combined Functionality

-Pledges MAY support both initiator and responder mode.
+Pledges may support both initiator and responder mode.

 A pledge in initiator mode should listen for announcement messages as described in {{Section 4.1 of !RFC8995}}.
 Upon discovery of a potential registrar, it initiates the bootstrapping to that registrar.